react-navigation/react-navigation.github.io/versioned_docs/version-5.x/configuring-links.md

 The `fallback` prop controls what's displayed when React Navigation is trying to resolve the initial deep link URL.

-> Note: Deep link integration uses React Native's `Linking.getInitialUrl()` under the hood.
+> Note: By default, deep link integration uses React Native's `Linking.getInitialUrl()` under the hood.
 Currently there seems to be bug ([facebook/react-native#25675](https://github.com/facebook/react-native/issues/25675)) which results in it never resolving on Android.
 We add a timeout to avoid getting stuck forever, but it means that the link might not be handled in some cases.

 ## Mapping path to route names